Welcome to Year 1!

 For PE children should wear:

-- School sweatshirts and polo shirts
+• School sweatshirts and polo shirts

-- Leggings, shorts, jogging or tracksuit bottoms
+• Black leggings, shorts, jogging or tracksuit bottoms

-- Long hair tied back.
+• Long hair tied back.

 School Drop Off and Pick Up

 Please drop your child off at their classroom for 8:40am.
 At the end of the day, 3:10pm, you can collect your child from their classroom.
-We ask that you please step back and social distance as best as possible.

 Phonics and Reading

 We encourage parents and carers to take an active role in helping children learn to read.
 We ask that parents read with their child every night or a minimum of three times a week.
+Please write in your child's reading record every time they have read.
+We have a weekly reading competition between the classes to see who has read the most at home.

 In June, all of the children in Year 1 will complete the Year 1 Phonics Check.
 There are 40 words in total to read, 20 words are real words and 20 words are pseudo (alien) words.
 Children use their segmenting and blending skills to apply their phonics knowledge.
+More information will be provided to parents nearer the time.

 Here are the phonemes and tricky words that children need to know by the end of Year 1: